ncagle/DNS-over-HTTPS/curl-up-2018-agenda.md

 |  | The curl web site and infrastructure
 |  | This happens on each PR/commit
 |  | Internals.
 Walk-through of architecture and what libcurl does when doing a transfer
+|  | What to do about URLs.
+We started RFC 3986 and we've gradually adapted for browser craziness.
+We're still not fully browser compliant.
+Should we be?
+Pros and cons.
+Discuss!

 Bring your ideas, talks and topics you want to discuss to the curl-meet list.